Smertig/banana/master/_sources/api/tg/types/keyboard_button.rst.txt

 .. cpp:struct:: banana::api::keyboard_button_t

    This object represents one button of the reply keyboard.
+At most one of the optional fields must be used to specify type of the button.
 For simple text buttons, String can be used instead of this object to specify the button text.
-The optional fields web_app, request_users, request_chat, request_contact, request_location, and request_poll are mutually exclusive.

    .. cpp:member:: string_t text